colossalg/Colossal-HTTP-Message/README.md

-# Colossal-HTTP
+# Colossal-HTTP-Message
-An implementation of the PSR-7 and PSR-17 PHP HTTP standardized interfaces.
+An implementation of the PSR-7 standardized interfaces.

 ## Development Tips